Introduction

 Applying to Schools Based on Your GMAT score

 What do you do with this information now?
-Well, if you already know your GMAT score or know what kind of range you think you are likely to fall into, you can start looking at schools that tend to accept students within your GMAT range.
-This exercise will help you get an idea of where you would be most likely to be accepted because, as we have seen, the GMAT score forms a very significant part of the admissions process for top business schools.
+If you already know your GMAT score or what kind of range you think you will fall into, you can start looking at schools that tend to accept students within your GMAT range.
+This exercise will help you understand where you would most likely be accepted because, as we have seen, the GMAT score forms a very significant part of the admissions process for top business schools.

 To look at it the other way, looking at your desired school and the average GMAT scores of its accepted students will give you a target.
-Getting a score that equals or exceeds the average for your preferred school will mean you are much more likely to be successful in your application.
+Getting a score that equals or exceeds the average for your preferred school will make you much more likely to succeed in your application.

 Don’t just assume that having a great GMAT score will allow you into any business school you please.
-It is only one aspect among many that admissions officers will be evaluating to choose which applicants they wish to allow into their programs.
-Still, it is a way that you can judge your chances of acceptance.
+It is only one aspect among many that admissions officers will evaluate to choose which applicants they wish to allow into their programs.
+Still, it is a way to judge your chances of acceptance.

 Top Tips for Scoring Well on the GMAT

 The first and most obvious way to improve your score is simply to put more work in.
-Obviously, if you’re serious about getting into an MBA program you have been putting in a decent amount of work already (or maybe you haven’t, we won’t judge), but data shows a clear correlation between more hours spent preparing for the test and higher test scores as a result.
+If you’re serious about getting into an MBA program, you have been putting in a decent amount of work already (or maybe you haven’t; we won’t judge), but data shows a clear correlation between more hours spent preparing for the test and higher test scores as a result.

-Those who prepared for 80 hours averaged a score between 600 and 690, while those who prepared for 90 or more hours came out with a score above 700 on average.
-So while being told to hit the books might seem obvious, your level of preparation will almost certainly be an indicator of what you will get from it in terms of test scores.
-It is up to you to decide what score or school you aim for and adjust your preparation level accordingly.
+Those who prepared for 80 hours averaged a score between 600 and 690, while those who prepared for 90 or more hours scored above 700 on average.
+So, while being told to hit the books might seem obvious, your preparation level will almost certainly indicate what you will get from it in terms of test scores.
+You must decide what score or school you aim for and adjust your preparation level accordingly.

 Another thing you can do is further understand what the GMAT is and how it works.
-As we have already discussed, the GMAT does not function like standardized tests that you are likely to have come across before, as it values reasoning skills and the application of knowledge above one’s ability to simply memorize test answers.
-As such, reading articles like this one is a good start and maybe try expanding your research to really understand what the GMAT will be testing and how you can best deal with its unique challenges.
+As we have already discussed, the GMAT does not function like standardized tests you are likely to have encountered before, as it values reasoning skills and the application of knowledge above one’s ability to memorize test answers simply.
+As such, reading articles like this is a good start and maybe try expanding your research to understand what the GMAT will be testing and how you can best deal with its unique challenges.

-A final option for you to consider is to simply not take the test.
-This may sound like terrible advice, but if you are really struggling to improve your score to levels that you want or need, there are different paths to take.
-The GMAT focuses heavily on your mathematical abilities, so if you aren’t from a number-crunching background, you could seriously struggle in the test.
+A final option for you to consider is simply not taking the test.
+This may sound like terrible advice, but there are different paths if you struggle to improve your score to the levels you want or need.
+The GMAT focuses heavily on your mathematical abilities, so you could seriously struggle in the test if you aren’t from a number-crunching background.

-There is a saving grace – many top business schools also accept the GRE test in its applications process in place of a GMAT test.
-The GRE, or Graduate Record Examinations, is a much easier option if you are struggling with the mathematical aspects of the GMAT and might result in you having a much more impressive-looking MBA profile.
+There is a saving grace – many top business schools also accept the GRE test in their application process instead of a GMAT test.
+The GRE, or Graduate Record Examinations, is a much easier option if you are struggling with the mathematical aspects of the GMAT and might result in a much more impressive-looking MBA profile.

 What to Do if Your GMAT Score is Low

 So, let’s say it’s a worst-case scenario – your GMAT score is too low, and you don’t have the time, money, or means to improve it.
 As always, there are options.
-Test waivers are sometimes offered by business schools when you have some kind of other qualifying circumstance that might prove your suitability for an MBA program more than any test score might.
+Business schools sometimes offer test waivers when you have some kind of other qualifying circumstance that might prove your suitability for an MBA program more than any test score might.

-These can include impressive work experience, academic achievements, or other attainments that mean the school has reason to not ask for you to submit a test score.
-In fact, there are dozens of business school MBA programs that offer waivers on test scores instead of allowing aspects such as those discussed above to speak for the candidates’ suitability.
+These can include impressive work experience, academic achievements, or other attainments that mean the school has reason not to ask you to submit a test score.
+There are dozens of business school MBA programs that offer waivers on test scores instead of allowing aspects such as those discussed above to speak for the candidate’s suitability.

 FAQs

-Yes, taking the GMAT costs money, but it varies depending on where you are taking it.
-There are testing centers worldwide, but in the US the cost is $250.
+Yes, taking the GMAT costs money, but it varies depending on where you take it.
+There are testing centers worldwide, but the cost is $275 in the US.
 Also, as mentioned above, GMAC offers free resources to help you prepare and test yourself ahead of the actual test.
 If money is a concern, it could be in your interest to use those resources to maximize your chances of getting the score you want on your first try.

 Your GMAT score will be valid for five years after taking the test and can be reported for 10 years.

-You can take the GMAT every 16 days, but no more than five times in 12 months and no more than 8 times in total.
+You can take the GMAT every 16 days, but no more than five times in 12 months and 8 times in total.

-Suppose you would prefer to not incur the expense or disruption of getting to a testing center.
-In that case, there is the option of taking an online version of the GMAT anywhere globally, with the exceptions of Mainland China, Cuba, Iran, North Korea, and Sudan.
+Suppose you would prefer not to incur the expense or disruption of getting to a testing center.
+In that case, there is the option of taking an online version of the GMAT anywhere globally, except for Mainland China, Cuba, Iran, North Korea, and Sudan.
 There are some differences between the online test and that which you would take in a test center, so be sure to read more on this topic if it is relevant to you.

 In most cases, your scores will be delivered 5-7 days after taking your test, although in some cases it can take up to 20.